 - i) The processing time for a general application is up to 180 days.
 An expedited application for qualified professionals will be processed within 30 days, provided all supporting documents have been submitted.
-Currently, expedited requests only apply only for the hired professional and not for family members.
+Currently, expedited requests only apply to the hired professional and not to family members.

 - ii) For more details on the requirements for a residence permit,

-- When the Directorate of Immigration has completed the processing of your residence permit application, they will forward the work permit application to .
+- When the Directorate of Immigration has completed processing your residence permit application, they will forward the work permit application to .
 They review the application and issue the work permit if all conditions are met.
 They may contact your employer if any documents are missing, clarify any issues with your application, and request further information or documentation.

-The sponsoring company must prove that the applicant is essential to their business and that they are unable to find an employee with similar education, experience, and expertise, who already have access to the Icelandic labor market as a citizen of an EEA, EFTA or Faroe Islands.
+The sponsoring company must prove that the applicant is essential to their business and that they cannot find an employee with similar education, experience, and expertise, who already have access to the Icelandic labor market as a citizen of an EEA, EFTA, or the Faroe Islands.
 Therefore, it is relevant to include all qualifications you possess, both academic and various seminars and courses.
 For more information on required documentation, see the

 If you are granted the permit, you must show up in person within a week of your arrival in Iceland to be photographed at the Directorate of Immigration or a district commissioner's office outside of the Reykjavik area.are contingent on the type of residence permit you are applying for.